smacilwaine/StrydTest/README.md

 *emotionDetector()*

-The simple emotion detector functionuses **retext-sentiment** to convert each paragraph into a tree of nodes, with each paragraph, sentence, word, and punctuation mark being assigned an emotion that which contributes to the average emotion of the full text.
+The simple emotion detector function uses **retext-sentiment** to convert each paragraph into a tree of nodes, with each paragraph, sentence, word, and punctuation mark being assigned an emotion that which contributes to the average emotion of the full text.